jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 }
 ```

-Merrely rely on conventions
+Simply rely on conventions.

 --

 ### Private Properties without Better.js

-Let's use it from outside the class
+Let's use it from outside the class.

 ```
 var cat = new Cat('kitty')